grachiele-learn-to-code/green_grocer-web-071717/README.md

 }
 ```

 Notice how there were three avocados in the cart, but the coupon only applied to two of them.
-This left one un-couponed avocado in the cart at $3.00 and one "bundle" of discounted avocados totalling $5.00.
+This left one un-couponed avocado in the cart at $3.00 and one "bundle" of discounted avocados totaling $5.00.

 #### The `apply_clearance` method